Our History

 In 2006, WRP grew when it assumed the assets of Phoenix Stage Productions, itself a conglomeration of the Goodyear Community Theater and the Church Street Players.

-In 2017, it hired its first Executive Artistic Director with the responsibility of re-establishing WRP as a community asset and improving its financial security.
+In 2017, it hired its first Executive Artistic Director, Dawn Sniadak-Yamokoski, who had the responsibility of re-establishing WRP as a community asset and improving its financial security, which was accomplished throughout her 6 year tenure as EAD.

-Today, Western Reserve Playhouse boasts a 6 to 8 production season, in addition to its recurring summer education camps for children, the $5 Bucks Staged Reading series, Short-Cuts Play-Writing Festival, CaBARet Series, and year-round theater arts education.
+Today, Western Reserve Playhouse boasts a 6 to 8 production season, in addition to its recurring summer education camps for children, the $5 Bucks Staged Reading series, Short-Cuts Play-Writing Festival, CaBARet Series, Broadway Bingo, and year-round young artists education.

 Our Mission